Bank of England not yet ready to cut UK interest rates, experts say

 Philip Shaw, chief economist at Investec, said: “This broad direction illustrates that collectively the committee is moving gradually towards a rate cut.

-“It seems unlikely though to be ready to bite the bullet just yet and the Bank rate looks set to remain on hold at 5.25 per cent for the sixth consecutive meeting.”
+“It seems unlikely though to be ready to bite the bullet just yet and the Bank rate looks set to remain on hold at 5.25% for the sixth consecutive meeting.”

 He added that it is possible that a second member of the MPC will switch to the “easing camp” and vote for a cut on Thursday.